bigsergey/jasmine-tdd-example/README.md

-# Example Standalone Jasmine project
+# Examplary Standalone Jasmine project

-An example simple project that includes Jasmine, an HTML "test runner" file and several scripts to run Jasmine tests without any additional tooling.
+Simple TDD project containing Jasmine, HTML "test runner" file and some helper scripts that allow to run tests without any additional tooling.

 To run tests type in your terminal: